A high-risk, high-reward approach to ALS

 Now, a $3.6 million project funded by the National Institutes of Health will allow a team of experts to intensely explore the intersection of environmental exposures, genetics, inflammation and other factors, in order to better determine what makes someone more likely to develop ALS.

-Co-principal investigator Stuart Batterman of the U-M School of Public Health, said a bold design is needed that pushes environmental exposures to the forefront—things like pesticides, metals, industrial chemicals, air pollution and other toxicants found in air, water, furnishings or food.
+Co-principal investigator Stuart Batterman, Ph.D., of the U-M School of Public Health, said a bold design is needed that pushes environmental exposures to the forefront—things like pesticides, metals, industrial chemicals, air pollution and other toxicants found in air, water, furnishings or food.

 "There are so many potential environmental toxins that it would be extremely difficult to pinpoint which are important without a broad approach," said Batterman, U-M professor of environmental health sciences, global public health and civil and environmental engineering.